Help with Council Tax

 Each council in England and Wales has its own way of calculating how much help you'll get towards your bill.
 It's best to check with your local council or visit the advicelocal website

-However, in Scotland, there's 1 national system to calculate how much help you'll get.
+In Scotland, there's 1 national system to calculate how much help you'll get.
 Please contact your local council for details.

 For all age groups and locations, the amount you get may be reduced if other adults live in your property, such as grown-up children.
 This is known as a 'non-dependent deduction'.